 If you are thinking of pursuing graduate school in psychology or in a related discipline, you will often need several letters of recommendation.
 In addition, research-intensive programs will often only accept students with extensive research experience.
 If you are looking to gain research experience, or are just interested in developing skills and/or determining whether psychology is the right field for you, you will likely want to apply to become a volunteer research assistant.

-Research assistants are exposed to several stages of the research process.
-RAs in our lab may be asked to help recruit and run participants, develop stimuli to be used in studies, enter or code data, conduct literature searches to be entered into our research database and/or edit pictures for our face database using PhotoShop.
-Students are usually matched with a graduate student within the lab and work closely with that student on a specific research project.
+Research assistants (RAs) are exposed to several stages of the research process.
+RAs in our lab might be asked to help recruit and run participants, develop stimuli to be used in studies, enter or code data, conduct literature searches to be entered into our research database and/or edit pictures for our face database using PhotoShop.
+Students are usually matched with a graduate student or senior undergraduate student within the lab and work closely with that student on a specific research project.
 Although the majority of our RAs are volunteers, occasionally there are also paid research assistant positions available.
 Depending on the required qualifications, first priority for these positions is given to students who already have research experience in the IPSC lab.
 In addition to gaining research experience as a volunteer RA, you might want to consider applying to become an independent study student.
+Again, priority is given to students with experience in the lab.

 Students accepted to work in the lab must be willing to devote a minimum of 5 to 10 hours (preferably consecutive hours) per week to the lab, and are expected to attend scheduled lab meetings.
 In addition, students should have a minimum of a "B+/A" average and should be able to work independently and as part of a team.
-Computer skills, experience with RefWorks and/or PhotoShop, and/or experience working with children are assets and should be highlighted in your email application.
-Please email Corey Lipman (lipmanc@yorku.ca) and cc: Dr. Steele (steeleje@yorku.ca@yorku.ca).
-Please include a copy of your resume and unofficial transcript as email attachments.
+Computer skills, experience with PhotoShop, and/or experience working with children are assets and should be highlighted in your email application.
+Please email Dr. Steele (steeleje@yorku.ca) and Erik Allen (eallen2@yorku.ca) a copy of your resume and unofficial transcript as email attachments.

-Once we hear from you, we will be in touch to set up a time to meet if we are looking for an additional RAs with your qualifications.
-If there is a particular graduate student project that you are interested in working on, you might want to contact that graduate student directly to express your interest.
-If you have not heard back from us, and remain interested, feel free to be back in touch at the start of a new term.
+Once we hear from you, we will be in touch to set up a time to meet if we are looking for additional research assistants with your qualifications.
+If you have not heard back from us, and remain interested, please feel free to be back in touch at the start of a new term when new positions may have opened up.
+Due to the volume of requests that we receive we unfortunately cannot reply to all applicants.
 If you do not hear back from us after a few attempts, it is likely that all positions have been filled.

 email: amy.alexander21@gmail.com